MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/aad-account.md

 <!-- ====================================================================== -->
 ## Step 2: Associate Azure Active Directory with your Microsoft Edge Program account

 Next, you'll link your Azure Active Directory tenants (Azure AD tenants) with your Microsoft Edge Program account, to enable managing Microsoft Edge extensions.
-You can use Azure Active Directory to add users to your _Microsoft Edge Program account_ and manage those users in that account.
+You can use Azure Active Directory to add users to your Microsoft Edge Program account and manage those users in that account.
 You can add individual users, groups of users, or Azure Active Directory applications.

-### Associate Azure Active Directory with your _Microsoft Edge Program account_
+### Associate Azure Active Directory with your Microsoft Edge Program account

-To be able to add users to your _Microsoft Edge Program account_, and to manage those users in that account, you must first associate your _Microsoft Edge Program account_ with your organization's Azure Active Directory tenant (Azure AD tenant).
+To be able to add users to your Microsoft Edge Program account, and to manage those users in that account, you must first associate your Microsoft Edge Program account with your organization's Azure Active Directory tenant (Azure AD tenant).
 If your organization already uses Office 365 or other business services from Microsoft, you already have an Azure AD tenant.
 Otherwise, you can create a new Azure AD tenant for free.

 For more information, see the section [Create a brand new Azure AD to associate with your Partner Center account][AssociateAzureADPCnew] in the article _Associate Azure Active Directory with your Partner Center account_.